bdorney/CMS_GEM_Analysis_Framework/README.txt

             Hit::iPos_Y         //Distance in mm from wide base of trapezoid to hit (e.g. vertical midpoint of iEta sector) Hit::iStripNum      //Strip number of the hit, this ranges from 0 to 383?
-            Hit::iTimeBin       //Time bin, e.g. latency value, of the hit
+            Hit::iTimeBin       //Time bin, e.g. latency value, of the hit Hit::vec_sADC       //Vector of ADC values, each element of the vector represents ADC value at that time bin; e.g. vec_sADC[Hit::iTimeBin] gives the ADV value at the defined time bin

         Again, data types of Uniformity::Hit should match what amoreSRS stores in the THit TTree.